-Council is expected to discuss possible revisions to a new parking plan that restricts overnight parking in the residential neighborhood near the boardwalk to property owners and residents from midnight to 6 a.m. starting on June 22.
+Council is expected to discuss possible revisions to in the residential neighborhood near the boardwalk to property owners and residents from midnight to 6 a.m. starting on June 22.

 Meanwhile, Boardwalk businesses filed a lawsuit on May 7 to block the new parking restrictions, claiming the restrictions violate the businesses' Constitutional rights.

 The suit also specifically names Point Beach Councilman Michael Corbally, saying that because he is a co-owner of on Arnold Avenue and sells and rents property near the boardwalk, he has a conflict of interest and never should have voted for the parking plan that restricts overnight parking on residential streets in District 4.

 The parking plan did not have enough yes votes without Corbally's.

 Corbally said, "The lawsuit claiming my 'conflict of interest' is frivolous and designed to intimidate...
 It's a shame the influence lobbyists and money have on the political process when it comes to our 'quality of life.' "

 Boardwalk Files Suit Against Town, Negotiates with Them on Same Day

 The day the lawsuit was filed was the same day that Boardwalk business owners and attorneys met with Point Beach elected officials to try to work out an alternative to the town adopting two ordinances that are on Tuesday night's agenda:

 Marilou Halvorsen, Jenkinson's Boardwalk director of marketing, has said the combination of the parking restrictions and bar ordinances are strongly opposed by Jenkinson's because they would be devastating to their business and cost them hundreds of thousands of dollars.